nangami29/airbnb-clone-project/README.md

 Each booking is connected to one user and one property, and has an associated payment.

 Reviews are connected to both users and properties.

+Feature Breakdown
+1. User Management

+This feature allows users to sign up, log in, and manage their profiles securely.
+It includes role-based access control, distinguishing between guests, hosts, and administrators, ensuring the right level of access for different users.

+2. Property Management

+Hosts can create, update, and delete property listings with details such as title, description, location, and pricing.
+This feature ensures that properties are accurately represented and easily discoverable by potential guests.

+3. Booking System

+Users can book available properties for specific dates and manage their reservations.
+The system validates availability, tracks booking status, and ensures that both guests and hosts have a clear record of transactions.

+4. Reviews and Ratings

+Guests can leave feedback and rate properties they have stayed in.
+This feature helps maintain quality standards on the platform and provides future guests with valuable insights before booking.

+5. Payment Processing

+The platform records and manages payment transactions for bookings.
+This ensures secure handling of financial data and provides a reliable system for tracking completed and pending payments.

+6. Admin Dashboard

+Administrators can monitor platform activity, manage users and listings, and review system metrics.
+This feature helps maintain operational control and ensures the platform runs smoothly.